kiwakiwaa/monokakido-to-yomitan/README.md

 1. Reading the extracted dictionary XML files
 2. Parsing the entries and their structures
 3. Converting the content to Yomitan's format
-4. Generating index files for efficient lookup
-5. Packaging everything into a format that Yomitan can import
+4. Packaging everything into a zip that Yomitan can import

 Each dictionary type has its own specialized parser that handles the unique structure and features of that dictionary.